linzhangUCA/homer/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to HomeR' Base
+Welcome to HomeR's Base
 =======================

-Home(plate)R(obot) is a robotics education platform developed for Robotics 1 & 2 at University of Central Arkansas.
+Home(plate)R(obot) is an open source robotics education platform developed for Robotics 2 (ENGR4421) at University of Central Arkansas.
 Keep reading if you are curious about autonomous mobile robot and you want to make one.